sraoss/pg_ivm/README.md

 `DISTINCT` is allowed in IMMV's definition queries.
 Suppose an IMMV defined with DISTINCT on a base table containing duplicate tuples.
 When tuples are deleted from the base table, a tuple in the view is deleted if and only if the multiplicity of the tuple becomes zero.
 Moreover, when tuples are inserted into the base table, a tuple is inserted into the view only if the same tuple doesn't already exist in it.

-Physically, an IMMV defined with `DISTINCT` contains tuples after eliminating duplicates, and the multiplicity of each tuple is stored in a extra column named `__ivm_count__` that is added when such IMMV is created.
+Physically, an IMMV defined with `DISTINCT` contains tuples after eliminating duplicates, and the multiplicity of each tuple is stored in an extra column named `__ivm_count__` that is added when such IMMV is created.

 ### TRUNCATE